 Architecture can be a great source of strong graphical shapes that lend themselves to black and white photography.

 The angular shapes of these houses against the skyline, together with the square and rectangular windows, create an interesting black and white photo full of shapes to lead the viewers eye around the image.

 Creating silhouettes is a particularly effective method of accentuating your subject’s shape.
 To create a silhouette image, the subject needs to be lit from behind, such as this tree with the bright sky behind it.

-To create a silhouette, you need to expose for a bright part of the image so that the subject becomes underexposed and is just a dark outline against a bright background.
+To create black and white silhouette photography, you need to expose for a bright part of the image so that the subject becomes underexposed and is just a dark outline against a bright background.

 To expose for the brightest part of the scene, simply tap on that area of the image on your iPhone screen.
 So in this photo, I tapped on the sky as that was the brightest part of the scene.

 It turns out that there are specific things that anyone can do to take incredible iPhone photos.
 That's why we've created this video revealing 7 little-known tricks for taking incredible iPhone photos that everyone adores.
 Click here to watch this video.

 The level of contrast in a black and white image can have a profound effect on the mood of the photo.
 Contrast refers to the difference between the brightest white and the darkest black.